Bollo7/Autoencoder-for-image-restoration/README.md

 Quick guide on usage:

-folder_preparator.py --> set the path to a folder with images to prepare them for the network (resize to 100x100 and cut-out the random rectangle) image.py --> script to separate the valid images from the uncleaned directory dataset.py --> dataset class architecture.py --> holds different autoencoder architectures
+folder_preparator.py --> set the path to a folder with images to prepare them for the network (resize to 100x100 and cut-out the random rectangle)

+image.py --> script to separate the valid images from the uncleaned directory

+dataset.py --> dataset class

+architecture.py --> holds different autoencoder architectures

+train.ipynb --> jupyter notebook that contains the main training loop and test restoration

 At the moment project files need some brush-up to make code more reproducible and cleaner.
 Will be updated soon...